MagicForrest/CRUJRA_4_GUESS/README.md

 ## Requirements

 ### Hardware
 At daily resolution, these files will take up about 40 Gb each (uncompressed).
 Therefore the plan is to do all the processing on ceremony, a massive memory memory here at BiK-F, so that entire files can be handled in memory.
-To repeat this processing it will probably be necessary to have
+To repeat this processing it will probably be necessary to have a machine with many gigabytes (maybe 100?) of RAM.

 ### Software
 Most likely `cdo` and `nco` for processing the netcdf filkes .
 The `cdo` package is installed onm ceremony, and I have a personal version of `nco` compiled on ceremony.
 Also `bash`.